-1. ClearView works great on Windows 7, Vista and XP.
+1. ClearView works great on Windows 10 and all older Windows.
 If you see a black screen or the program fails, download and install the latest video driver:

 Click on Start (bottom left) and run "dxdiag" command.
 In dxdiag, click on the Display tab and see what is the video card manufacturer (Intel, NVidia or ATI).
 Write down your video card name.
 Go to your video card manufacturer web site and download and install the latest video driver for your video card and operating system: